eshanized/AeroDB/docs/SCOPE.md

 ---

 ## Phase 0: Minimum Viable Infrastructure (MVI)

+> **Note on Terminology:** "Phase 0" and "Phase 1" refer to the same foundational phase in AeroDB's development.
+Current documentation (e.g., PHASE3_VISION.md) uses "Phase 1" terminology.
+This document preserves the original "Phase 0" naming for historical continuity.

 Phase 0 defines the first **production-credible** version of aerodb.
 This is not a demo phase.